-Arsenal came out strongly, and never gave their opposition a chance, beating them 4-1.
+Arsenal came out strong and never gave their opponents a chance, beating them 4-1.
 The win brought them back level with the Red Devils on top of the league, with identical points, goal difference and goals scored on the year.

 The Gunners didn’t need to wait long to overtake their rivals on top of the Premiership, as they traveled to Birmingham and dispatched of Aston Villa 2-0.
 The win gave the team a two-point lead at the top.